YAGNI Principle

 YAGNI Principle: You Aren’t Gonna Need It

-Section titled “YAGNI Principle: You Aren’t Gonna Need It”The YAGNI (You Aren’t Gonna Need It) principle is a core principle of Extreme Programming (XP) that states: “Don’t add functionality until it’s actually needed.”
+Section titled “YAGNI Principle: You Aren’t Gonna Need It”The YAGNI principle (You Aren’t Gonna Need It) is a core principle of Extreme Programming (XP) that states: “Don’t add functionality until it’s actually needed.”
+Understanding the YAGNI principle is essential for avoiding over-engineering and building maintainable software.

 Why YAGNI Principle?